binkley/oracle-plsql-unit-testing/README.md

 This software is in the Public Domain.
 Please see [LICENSE.md](LICENSE.md).

+_Note:_ I do not have a personal Oracle license, so this repository will be out of date.
+However, the general principles&mdash;if not the details&mdash;are useful for writing unit tests for stored procedures.

 ## What is it?

 Following the principle of the "least thing that could possibly work", this